 You can also use an at home water treatment system that is certified to remove PFAS by an independent testing group such as National Sanitation Foundation (NSF), Underwriters Laboratories (UL), Water Quality Association or the CSA group.

 If you have specific health concerns related to PFAS exposure, you may want to consult your doctor or health professional.

-Yes, water supplied by Connecticut Water is in compliance with all state and federal drinking water standards and continues to be safe for all use.
+Yes, water supplied by Connecticut Water is in compliance with all state and federal drinking water standards.
 If there are further requirements for PFAS testing or additional information becomes available on the health considerations or drinking water standards for PFAS, we will communicate to customers.